I've promised myself never to use gradle

 The disregard for backward compatibility

-was removed from the Standard Library.
-To a lesser extent, the ecosystem of libraries, frameworks, and tools surrounding and supporting Java inherits this approach.
+Java prides itself on being a conservative technology (for lack of a better word).
+The standard API rarely changes, and the old stuff keeps working, even if it falls from grace.
+People aren’t using Vector<T> anymore, but this doesn’t mean Vector<T> was removed from the Standard Library.
+To a lesser extent, the ecosystem of libraries, frameworks, and tools surrounding and supporting Java inherits this conservative approach.
 Developers make great efforts to maintain backward compatibility, even between major versions.

 My advice:

-- Limit your usage of 3rd party Gradle plugins.
+- Limit your usage of 3rd-party Gradle plugins.

-Gatekeeping the Pandora’s Box
+Gatekeeping Pandora’s Box

-file that fails the build if the weather temperature in Bucharest is lower than 25 degrees (Celsius).
-We need to write a new task
+As a fun exercise, let’s write a build.gradle file that fails the build if the weather temperature in Bucharest is lower than 25 degrees Celsius.
+We need to write a new task called howIsTheWeatherInBucharest, connect to the https://openweathermap.org/ API through a REST call, perform the check, and fail the build if the day is too cold for programming.

 // rest of the build file